 Self-awareness is foundational.
 It's being aware of one's feelings and being conscious of one's own given set of emotions.
 Being in touch with those emotions enables better navigation of one's own life.

-One must learn how to balance his/her own moods so that worry, anxiety, fear, anger etc. Don't become obstacles to developing and maintaining strong executive presence.
+One must learn how to balance his/her own moods so that worry, anxiety, fear, anger etc. do not become obstacles to developing and maintaining strong executive presence.
 Managing one's emotions is critical for maximizing clear thinking, especially during stressful situations.

 Being effectively empathetic is at the heart of strong social awareness.
 Increasing social awareness also enhances to connect with others through communication and one's actual behavior as well.